percona/percona-server-mongodb-operator/source/backups.rst

-Don’t forget to specify the name of your cluster instead of the ``<cluster-name>`` part of the Backup Coordinator URL (the same cluster name which is specified in the
+Don’t forget to specify the name of your cluster instead of the ``<cluster-name>`` part of the Backup Coordinator URL (the same cluster name is specified in the
 `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__
 file).
-Also ``<storage>`` should be substituted with the actual storage name, which is featured as a subsection inside of the ``backups`` one in `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file.
-In the upper example it is ``s3-us-west``.
+Also the ``<storage>`` placeholder should be substituted with the storage name, which is located in the  ``backups\storages`` subsection in `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__ file.

 Restore the cluster from a previously saved backup
 --------------------------------------------------

-To restore a previously saved backup you will need to specify the backup name.
-List of available backups can be obtained from the Backup Coordinator as follows (supposedly that you once again use the Backup Coordinator’s proper URL and the storage name like you did to make on-demand backup):
+To restore a previously saved backup you must specify the backup name.
+A list of the available backups can be obtained from the Backup Coordinator as follows (you must use the correct Backup Coordinator’s URL and the correct storage name for your environment):

 .. code:: bash

       kubectl run -it --rm pbmctl --image=percona/percona-server-mongodb-operator:0.3.0-backup-pbmctl --restart=Never -- list backups --server-address=<cluster-name>-backup-coordinator:10001

-Now, restore the backup, using its name instead of the ``backup-name``
+Now, restore the backup, substituting the cluster-name and storage values and using the selected backup name instead of ``backup-name``:
-parameter:

 .. code:: bash